UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

   so areas circled in blue and orange are our main blocks for handling the open challenge the area circled in blue , CCW or Counter Clock Wise is in the job of handling the round when its counter clock wise
   ### CCW

-we could have use two ultra sonic but we use hitech color sesnsor for
+  so each CCW and CW blocks are mainly 2 parts we could have use two ultra sonic but we use hitech color sesnsor for